lukewatts/the-DTP-model/README.md

 * This branch should be tested on a LIVE testing server NOT a local (localhost) setup.
 * Files and performance should be benchmarked and logged in concatenated vs non-concatenated and minified vs non-minified.
 * All images should be optimized using a "Save for web..." or optimize for web.
 Images should be optimized gradually and tested and logged for best highest performance / quality ratios.
-* CDNs for scrips and frameworks should be in the main testing branch, but not strictly in branches created from this branch.
+* CDNs for scrips and frameworks should be used in the main testing branch, but not strictly in branches created from this branch.
 * Caching should be enabled here.
 * Once any modifications are finished and the testing branch is deemed stable and safe for a live production environment only then should it be moved to production.